Welcome to your soft landing—I am so happy you’re here.

 Jordan Sanders, LPC, MHSP, EdS

-Outside of the therapy room, you can find me hanging with my wife and pets (that’s Sunny in the picture with me!), pondering the existential questions of life, singing karaoke, wandering in nature, or savoring a good cup of coffee.
+Outside of the therapy room, you can find me hanging with my wife and pets (that’s Sunny in the picture with me!), pondering the existential questions of life, singing karaoke, wandering in nature, or drinking an absurd amount of delicious coffee.

 Transform Your Pain Into Purpose